Arts & Science

 Information about the Artisans Display

-On Wednesday afternoon (subject to confirmation) the Display will take centre stage and the populace, that is you – Yes You, are encouraged to bring along projects and sit at their display to talk to everyone who comes by.
+On Wednesday afternoon between 14:30 and 17:30 the Laurels Prize Display will take centre stage and the populace, that is you – Yes You, are encouraged to bring along projects and sit at their display to talk to everyone who comes by.
 It is a wonderful chance to share your craft and learn about a new facet of artistry.
+This will be the second time we have this type of display at Double Wars – read all about it on the kingdom website and see images from the last time.